dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 1. Run a Debug build of the app in the Development environment.

-1. Launch a browser and navigate to the app's URL (for example, `https://localhost:7268`).
+1. Launch a browser and navigate to the app's URL.

 1. In the browser, attempt to commence remote debugging by pressing <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>d</kbd>.